HewlettPackard/python-hpOneView/README.md

 ### Environment Variables

-Configuration can also be store in environment variables.
+Configuration can also be stored in environment variables.

 ```bash
 # Required